LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Formative Study

 \ipstart{Analysis} All interviews were audio-recorded and transcribed for analysis.
 We summarized the closed-ended survey questions using descriptive statistics.
 We used Thematic Analysis~\cite{braun2006using} to qualitatively analyze both the open-ended questions of the survey and interview transcripts.
 One researcher coded survey responses as well as interview transcripts simultaneously, grouping them into broader themes.
 The research team iterated through several rounds of discussion to refine these themes.
 In the following sections, we present findings from both the survey and the interviews, referring to each interview participant as I1 through I10.

-\subsection{Finding 1: Understanding the Difficulties of ESL Workers in the Workplace}
+\subsection{Finding 1: Understanding the Difficulties of EFL Workers in the Workplace}

-Participants worked with large amounts of information written in English as part of their daily tasks, ranging from (1) communication through emails or messengers, (2) accessing online resources, and (3) writing professional documents such as reports or papers.
+Participants worked with large amounts of information written in English as part of their daily tasks, ranging from (1) communication through emails or messengers, (2) accessing online resources, and (3) writing professional documents such as reports or papers, \idx{7}most of which required intensive reading and writing rather than spoken communication.

 One common linguistic difficulty that the majority of respondents (25/49) pointed out was \textbf{lexical disruption}, noting that unfamiliar domain-specific terminology often hindered their comprehension and prompted them to look up words frequently.
-I5, who works in governance administration at an international research lab, remarked that ``\textit{The official materials from the UN Headquarters are often overly formal and full of UN-specific terms, which slows me down as I have to look them up.}'' Similarly, I1, an international business development manager, noted ``\textit{For example, I used to think `airway' only meant a flight route, but later learned it also refers to a respiratory tract [a human body part].}'' Relatedly, participants reported not only linguistic challenges but also affective challenges---stemming from a lack of confidence, which consequently hindered their workflow.
+I5, who works in governance administration at an international research lab, remarked that ``\textit{The official materials from the UN Headquarters are often overly formal and full of UN-specific terms, which slows me down as I have to look them up.}'' Similarly, I1---an international business development manager---noted ,``\textit{For example, I used to think `airway' only meant a flight route, but later learned it also refers to a respiratory tract [a human body part].}'' Relatedly, participants reported not only linguistic challenges but also affective challenges---stemming from a lack of confidence, which consequently hindered their workflow.
 Four participants mentioned in their surveys and interviews that they proofread emails for grammar, formality, and tone before sending, concerned that mistakes might appear impolite or give a negative impression of their professional competence.